swarupmishal/Exploratory-Data-Analysis-of-Enron-Scandal-using-Python-NLTK/Readme.md

 # Analysis:
-We can see the different types of emails sent during Enron Scandal [here.]
-We can see when the meeting emails were sent [here.]
+We can see when the meeting emails were sent [here.](https://github.com/swarupmishal/Exploratory-Data-Analysis-of-Enron-Scandal/blob/master/que%5B1%5D/ana_%5B1%5D/Distribution%20of%20meeting%20emails%20sent%20over%20time.csv)

-We can see when the casual emails were sent [here.]
+We can see when the casual emails were sent [here.](https://github.com/swarupmishal/Exploratory-Data-Analysis-of-Enron-Scandal/blob/master/que%5B1%5D/ana_%5B1%5D/Distribution%20of%20casual%20emails%20sent%20over%20time.csv)

-We can see when the core emails were sent [here.]
+We can see when the core emails were sent [here.](https://github.com/swarupmishal/Exploratory-Data-Analysis-of-Enron-Scandal/blob/master/que%5B1%5D/ana_%5B1%5D/Distribution%20of%20core%20emails%20sent%20over%20time.csv)

-We can see when the process related emails were sent [here.]
+We can see when the process related emails were sent [here.](https://github.com/swarupmishal/Exploratory-Data-Analysis-of-Enron-Scandal/blob/master/que%5B1%5D/ana_%5B1%5D/Distribution%20of%20process%20emails%20sent%20over%20time.csv)

-We can see list of emails Jeffrey Skilling interacted the most with [here.]
+We can see list of emails Jeffrey Skilling interacted the most with [here.](https://github.com/swarupmishal/Exploratory-Data-Analysis-of-Enron-Scandal/blob/master/que%5B1%5D/ana_%5B1%5D/Skilling%20interaction%20email%20frequency.csv)

 # Conclusion:
+From the outputs seen above we can understand number of meeting related emails, casual emails, process related emails and core business related emails and when they were sent.
+We can analyze that most of the enron emails consisted of Business Process.
+Casual meeting related emails were more than official meeting, which can be a result of fraudulent activities carried on within Enron.
+There were moderate number of core business related emails sent.
+If we observe carefully there is a huge spike in core business emails towards the end, maybe to hide their fraudulent activities.

+Also we have analyzed top 10 emails whom Jeffrey Skilling, the CEO of Enron, who was involved in the scandal interacted with.
+Further investigation can be carried out on these emails.